AngelMunoz/Finny/docs/assets/docs/v1/features/jsx-tsx.md

 ## React

-In your JSX/TSX React projects you should create a `react-shim.js` file next to your `perla.jsonc` with the following content:
+In your JSX/TSX React projects you should create a `react-shim.js` file next to your `perla.json` with the following content:

 ```javascript
 import * as React from "react";
 export { React };
 ```

-then inside your `perla.jsonc` file you need to add the `injects` array property to the `build` object:
+then inside your `perla.json` file you need to add the `injects` array property to the `build` object:

 ```json
 {